Rconat/crypto-university/README.md

 ## Credits

 This project was done under Trilogy Education Services through the Northwestern University Coding Bootcamp.
 The assignment parameters was provided by Trilody Education Services.
+We would like to the the TAs for their help through this project and for giving us helpful tips to create this fun application, as well as helping us debug any coding issues along the way of course.

 ---